Jexsie/Jexsie/README.md

 ### Certified Hedera Developer.
 Blockchain engineer.
 Open-source contributor.
-I'm Jessy Ssebuliba, and for the past three years I've been building at the intersection of blockchain engineering and open source software.
-My work spans decentralized asset tokenization, NFT interoperability, and healthcare technology — with notable contributions to OpenMRS and the Eclipse Adoptium.
-I'm currently focused on Hiero ledger solutions, building tools that make distributed ledger technology more accessible and interoperable.
-I believe open source is how meaningful technology gets built — through transparency, collaboration, and a long-term commitment to the communities you serve.

-Happy to connect with you 👋!
+I'm Jessy Ssebuliba, an open source developer based in Kampala, Uganda.
+I'm an active contributor and maintainer at Hiero ledger, and I've been building across the open source world through OpenMRS, Eclipse Adoptium, and Open Data Ensemble.
+I'm a member of Support and Care Africa, which provides support for the open source community, and a Hedera Ambassador.
+I focus on blockchain systems, applied cryptography, and zero-knowledge proofs and my work neatly revolves around those!

+Let's connect 👋

   ![](./profile-3d-contrib/profile-night-green.svg)